agregorash/UFC_Match_Outcome_Predictor/README.md

 ## Future Analysis & What We Would Do Differently:
-* Test a wider variety of models
+1. Test a wider variety of models
-** KNN
+ * KNN
-** Decision Tree
+ * Decision Tree
+2. Test current variables to find correlation to betting payouts
-* Instead of cleaning and breaking our largest kaggle data file into two separate files, we could have pulled different CSV's from an alternate source
+3. Instead of cleaning and breaking our largest kaggle data file into two separate files, we could have pulled different CSV's from an alternate source
-* Test variable correlations to betting payouts
-* Create a fighter database in order to compare potential future matchups ** Store data in JSON structure
+ * Create a fighter database in order to compare potential future matchups
+ * Store data in JSON structure